 When you buy a stock, here's the simplified version of how it works:

-When someone says "the market is up" or that a stock "beat the market," they are referring to a stock index.
+When someone says "the market is up" or that a stock "beat the market," they are usually referring to a stock index.

-You've probably heard statements such as "the market is up" or that a stock "beat the market."
-Often, when discussing the stock market, people generalize "the market" to a stock index.
-Stock indexes, such as the S&P 500 or Dow Jones Industrial Average, are a representation of the performance of a large group of stocks (but often not an entire stock exchange) and are often used as a benchmark to compare the performance of individual stocks or an entire portfolio.
-For example, the S&P 500 index tracks the performance of 500 of the largest publicly traded companies in the United States.
+Often when discussing the stock market, people generalize "the market" to a stock index.
+Stock indexes, such as the S&P 500 or the Dow Jones Industrial Average, are a representation of the performance of a large group of stocks or a particular sector.
+These are used as a benchmark to compare the performance of individual stocks or an entire portfolio.
+For example, the S&P 500 index tracks the performance of 500 of the largest publicly traded companies in the U.S.